-Our company policy is to deal directly with our customers and so all Ultima EVO vehicles are supplied directly from the factory in Hinckley UK to the customer.
+Our company policy is to deal directly with our customers and so all Ultima vehicles are supplied directly from the factory in Hinckley UK to the customer.

 The factory does not recommend fitting alternative engines.

-The Ultima EVO has been designed to accept the Porsche 996 six speed manual transaxles.
+The Ultima has been designed to accept the Porsche 996 six speed manual transaxles.
 Apart from changing the breather location no other modifications are recommended.

 The Porsche transaxle is superbly engineered and has an exceptional weight/strength ratio.

-The Ultima EVO gear change is centrally mounted, situated close to the steering wheel with a superb billet 6-speed manual H-pattern quick shifter.
+The Ultima gear change is centrally mounted, situated close to the steering wheel with a superb billet 6-speed manual H-pattern quick shifter.

 Drivers up to 6’ 10” have fitted in our standard Ultima seats with our extended pedal box option.

-Over half the kits that Ultima produces are left hand drive.
+Yes, over half the kits that Ultima produces are left hand drive.